 5. The death of 64GB iPhones

-We'd like to see Apple introduce 128GB as the minimum device size in 2021, and hopefully bring the price of the larger storage variants down to a more affordable level.
+We'd like to see Apple introduce 128GB as the minimum device size in the next model, and hopefully bring the price of the larger storage variants down to a more affordable level.

 6. A high refresh rate display

 Rumored for the iPhone 12, a high refresh rate display will be another solid screen upgrade that we'd love to see included on the iPhone to keep it competitive with other smartphones on the market.